 To apply to be a private school, the Head of School (the principal, chief school administrator, or superintendent of the private school district) will submit an initial private school application.
 The Head of School is the main point of contact between the State Board of Education and the school, and is the person responsible for correctly conveying information about the school to the State Board of Education.

 The private school facility must be inspected by local fire and health and safety officials.
 This may take several months to schedule so it is important to plan ahead.
 If the inspections are scheduled after the approval application is due and before students attend, and all other necessary information about the private school has been submitted in the application, the State Board of Education may award the school provisional approval for up to one year to allow the school to move forward pending satisfactory inspections.

 Applications for new and renewing approval

-- Username: use the email address you submitted for the Head of School on your 2020-2021 application OR the current Head of School email address if you’ve updated your information with the State Board of Education
+- Username: the email address you submitted for the Head of School on your previous, 2020-2021 application OR the current Head of School email address if you’ve updated your information with the State Board of Education

 - Password: your school's building code, sometimes called your "EDS code."

 - Existing private schools: opening an additional campus will use the 2022-2023 New Private School Application.
 Note that no login is required.
 Your new campus will be assigned a building code after approval.

 - New schools: use the 2022-2023 New Private School Application.

 Where do I find my school's building code?